Cadreeo/dataviz_final_project/README.md

 ## Project 03

 In this project, I reproduced some data visualizations shown to me to show the dataset based on Florida's climate center from my professor Dr. Rei-Sanchez.
+Find the code and report in the `project_03/` folder.

 **Sample data visualization:**